 - Annie Leonard, Barnard '86, is the Executive Director of Greenpeace USA, and creator of the book/animated film, The Story of Stuff.

-- Rhea Suh, Barnard '92, is the president of the National Resources Defense Council.
+- Rhea Suh, Barnard '92, is the former president of the National Resources Defense Council.

 - Sue Chiang, Barnard '93, works as Pollution Prevention Director at the Center for Environmental Health, where she leads work on market incentives for companies to manufacture products safe for public health.